abapGit-tests/TABU_custom_table/README.md

-# data custom table
+# TABU custom table

-Custom table with one record
+Customizing table with one record